HwWobbe/WipHww/README.md

     - a second project may be helpful
     - the amalgamation will trigger CRA notification
       - discuss the implications of this - in prite of theapparent lack of concern in LsH chats
-  - factor the Governance considerations promised to Gsd into my notes on these topics

 - use more Headings and their implicit ToC
   - ...
 - https://github.com/HwWobbe/WipHww/blob/main/README.md#-2023-07